hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-better-writing-of-computer-vision-papers.md

 > Omit needless words

 > Figure captions should be self-contained and the caption should tell the reader what to notice about the figure

+> There are perceived pressures to over-sell, hide drawbacks, and disparage others’ work.
+Don’t succumb.

 (and previous [2014 version](https://billf.mit.edu/sites/default/files/documents/cvprPapers.pdf))
 </details>